juhp/stack-all/README.md

-`stack-all` by default runs `stack build` over recent Stackage LTS major versions and Nightly (current default is nightly, lts-17, lts-16, lts-14,... , lts-11) corresponding to latest major ghc minor verions.
+`stack-all` by default runs `stack build` over recent Stackage LTS major versions and Nightly (current default is nightly, lts-17, lts-16, lts-14,... , lts-11) corresponding to the latest major ghc minor verions.

+`stack-all` can use `stack-ltsXX.yaml` files to override the default `stack.yaml` file for particular lts major versions.
+Note that a `stack-ltsXX.yaml` file will also be used for earlier lts major version until another `stack-ltsYY.yaml` file is found.
-Note that stack-all will automatically use `stack-ltsXX.yaml`, even for older lts releases: eg say you have `stack-lts14.yaml` in your project, then it will also be used for building lts-13
+For example if you have `stack-lts14.yaml` and `stack-lts12.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly, lts-17 and lts-16, `stack-lts14.yaml` will be used for building lts-14 and lts-13, and then `stack-lts12.yaml` will be used for lts-12, lts-11 (and earlier).

-(unless you have a `stack-lts13.yaml` config file of course).
-(Other versioned stack.yaml filenames like stack-ghc-8.8.yaml are not supported currently.)
+(Note that other versioned stack.yaml filenames like stack-ghc-8.8.yaml are not currently supported.)

-You can specify the oldest working LTS for a project with `stack-all -o lts-13` or set it in a `.stack-all` file containing:
+You can set the oldest working LTS major version for a project in a `.stack-all` config file in your project.
+For example:
 ```
 [versions]
-# lts-12 foo-bar too old
+# lts-12 foo-bar lib too old
 oldest = lts-13
 ```
+specifies that the oldest version to build for is lts-13.
-which can be created with `stack-all -c -o lts-13`.
+This config file can be generated with `stack-all -c -o lts-13`.
+You can also specify the oldest lts to build on the commandline, eg `stack-all -o lts-13`.

-You can also pass stack commands and options on the command line: eg
+stack commands and options can also be passed on the command line: eg
 ```
 $ stack-all test
 ```
-will run `stack test` over the LTS versions, etc (instead of `stack build`).
+will run `stack test` over the LTS versions (instead of `stack build`).

 Happy stack building!